rackerlabs/support-how-to/content/how-to/cloud-servers/vhosts-basics/index.md

 - Do a graceful restart.
 - Ensure that the web server runs without errors.

-It is important to avoid as much downtime as possible in a live environment, which means that after restarting the web server, you should perform the checks as quickly as possible.
-To do this, group all the commands on one line.
+In a live environment, the key is to avoid as much downtime as possible, which means that you need to do a graceful restart on the web server and run your checks as quickly as possible so that you can undo your changes if needed.
+To do this, you can group all the commands on one line.

 To do a graceful restart on Apache and check for errors, enter either one of the following commands: